PatrykGadziomski/Orbit-Search-Engine/README.md

 ```

 ### Important Schema-Steup
-Has to be added to activate spellchecking.
+Has to be added to the ``solrconfig.xml`` of your core to activate spellchecking.
 ```xml
 <str name="field">spellcheck_base</str>
 <str name="spellcheck">true</str>